mitre/codi-fhir-data-model-ig/input/pagecontent/background.md

 ## Start Date
 Each implementing network should establish a start date for that network.
-The start date represents the earliest possible date for which data partners can reliably populate the CODI Data Models.
-The start date is used in Sections 4 and 5 to describe how to implement tables in the CODI Data Models.
+The start date represents the earliest possible date for which data partners can reliably populate the CODI RDM.
+The start date is used in the [DEMOGRAPHIC table description of the Data Model](dataModel.html#demographic) page to describe how to implement tables in the CODI RDM.